SAND-Lab/MEA-NAP/docs/methods.rst

 Modularity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are a number of different methods available to partition nodes into modules.
 Our pipeline uses the Louvain algorithm (Blondel et al., 2008).
 This was selected as it performs well across a number a network types and generates a high modularity score.
 The code to calculate this is in ``community_louvain.m`` (Brain Connectivity Toolbox).
 In our pipeline, the :math:`\gamma` variable, which affects the size and number of modules detected, uses the default value of 1.
 Each time the Louvain algorithm is applied to a network, there is a small chance that the modular structure will vary, i.e., nodes may be partitioned into different modules.
 To ensure consistency each time the pipeline is run, the consesus clustering method (Lancichinetti & Fortunato, 2012) is used.
 The code is available in ``mod_consensus_cluster_iterate.m``.
 Here, the variable ``repNum`` specifies the number of times the Louvain algorithm is applied to the adjacency matrix.
 A consensus matrix is generated, in which each value indicates the proportion of ``repNum`` applications in which two nodes are partitioned into the same module.
 This matrix is thresholded at a value specified by the variable ``threshold``.
 The Louvain algorithm is applied to this consensus matrix ``repNum`` times, and the process iteratively repeats until a consistent modular structure emerges.
 In our pipeline, ``repNum`` is set to 50 and ``threshold`` is set to 0.4.

+Null models
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+This code is found in ``small_worldness_RL_wu.m``.

+Features of local and global processing are influenced by basic network topology, such as the number of nodes.
+Therefore this pipeline normalises several of these features in order to allow comparison between different networks, as well as the same network over developmental time.
+To do this, a number of artificial networks (null models) are created for each real network to provide a baseline to normalise to.
+The structure of these networks is such that the influence of network topology is removed while network features such as size and connection density are retained.
+This pipeline uses two types of null model, and generates and saves figures to allow comparison by visual inspection of certain features of their network topology.

+The first is lattice-like, available in ``latmio_und_v2.m`` (based on Brain Connectivity Toolbox).
+These exhibit high clustering and high path lengths.
+In our pipeline, lattice-like models are used to normalise clustering coefficient, itself used in calculating the small world coefficient :math:`w`.
+Further information on these metrics is given below.

+The second is randomised, available in ``randmio_und_v2.m`` (based on Brain Connectivity Toolbox).
+These exhibit low clustering and low path lengths.
+In our pipeline, randomised models are used to normalise path length, itself used in calculating the small world coefficient :math:`w`.
+It is also used to calculate the small world coefficient :math:`\sigma`.
+Further information on these metrics is given below.